-Note: The below summary reflects the position as of June 23, 2021.
-Given that the new Real Estate Investment Trust regime in China ('C-REIT') is a pilot programme, with the detailed rules currently 'on trial5' and subject to ongoing developments, we recommend that the position is monitored regularly.
+Note: The below summary reflects the position as of June 13, 2022.
+Given that the new Real Estate Investment Trust regime in China (C-REIT) is a pilot programme, with the detailed rules currently 'on trial' and subject to ongoing developments, we recommend that the position is monitored regularly.

-Enacted year Citation REIT type 2020 (pilot programme, with certain rules still in draft) Securities Law of the People's Republic of China, Presidential Decree No. 37 ('Securities Law') Securities Investment Fund Law of the People's Republic of China, 2015 Amendment ('Securities Investment Fund Law') Notice on Promoting the Infrastructure REITs Pilot Work, Zhengjian Fa [2020] No. 40 ('Notice') Draft for Public Consultation of the Guidelines on Public Offering of Infrastructure Securities Investment Funds (Trial) ('Draft Guidelines') Public fund
+Enacted year Citation REIT type 2020 (pilot programme, with certain rules still in draft) Securities Law of the People's Republic of China, Presidential Decree No. 37 (Securities Law) Securities Investment Fund Law of the People's Republic of China, 2015 Amendment (Securities Investment Fund Law) Notice on Promoting the Infrastructure REITs Pilot Work, Zhengjian Fa [2020] No. 40 (Notice) The Guidelines on Public Offering of Infrastructure Securities Investment Funds (Trial), CSRC [2020] No. 54 (Guidelines) A set of implementation rules issued in 2021 by Shanghai &amp; Shenzhen Stock Exchange on C-REIT application, sales, listing, trading and management) Public fund